ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+1 sor in one of the colleges of the West speaks
 warmly in favor of the virtues of the Tonia­
 ; to.
 He says of it that in all those affections
 of the liver, and other organs, where Calomel